aws-samples/amazon-connect-callback-helper/README.md

 - scheduleCall.
 - notify.

 Input to functions needs to be specified as contact attributes using the "Set contact attributes" prior to invoking the function.
-Add a "Set contact attributes" block, select "User Defined" and specify the required inputs as shown below.
+Add a "Set contact attributes" block, select "User Defined" and specify the required inputs as shown below. wakeTime attribute is used to provide the user selected time for the callback, add a block with a "Get customer input" and one with "Set contact attributes" to provide this attribute to the scheduleCall function.
 Functions output needs to be added as contact attributes with the "Set contact attributes" block to be able to use it during the contact flow.
 Select "User Defined" as the Destination Type and use the same output name as the Destination Attribute.
 Select "Use Attribute" -> "External" and specify the function output name.
 The evaluateCallBack function results provide either a valid/notvalid response or a belowXX tier if the "slopedperiod" attribute is set to true prior to invoking the function.